 Solution sketch: Raw BERT [CLS] embeddings weren't trained to make cosine distance a semantic-retrieval score, and anisotropic geometry can make their scores poorly discriminative.
 The smallest fix is to switch to a sentence embedding model that was fine-tuned with a sentence-level objective (for example, SBERT or E5), rather than using raw BERT.

-You have 2 million support tickets and a latency budget of 200 ms per query.
+You have 2 million documentation chunks and a latency budget of 200 ms per query.
 You own a bi-encoder that encodes a query in 10 ms and a cross-encoder that scores one query-document pair in 15 ms. Why is scoring the full corpus with the cross-encoder impossible, and what pipeline would hit the latency budget?

 Solution sketch: hours per query.
 The cross-encoder is far too slow for the full corpus.
 Reserve 10 ms for query encoding and choose a top-10 shortlist only if ANN lookup and overhead fit inside the remaining 40 ms: reranking then costs , for at most 200 ms total.
 If Recall@10 is inadequate, the budget or reranker throughput must change; silently widening to top 100 violates the requirement.

 The next article, Embedding Similarity & Quantization, builds directly on this foundation.
-You will learn the mathematical details of cosine similarity versus dot product, how Matryoshka truncation changes the accuracy-storage tradeoff, and how to quantize embeddings to 8-bit, 4-bit, or binary formats for large-scale indexes.
+It compares cosine similarity with dot product, shows how Matryoshka truncation changes the accuracy-storage tradeoff, and quantizes embeddings to 8-bit, 4-bit, or binary formats for large-scale indexes.
 Those techniques only make sense once you understand why the embedding space was shaped by contrastive loss in the first place.

 Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks.